manansaini/assignment/formatted.md

         $ sudo ufw allow 80
         $ sudo ufw allow 443
         $ sudo ufw allow 21/tcp
-        $ sudo ufw allow 3306    # This is added for mysql, you will find explanation in next section
+        $ sudo ufw allow 3306    # This is added for mysql port, you will find explanation in the next section

 If you have to allow port range you can do it as well :